The One GPS Module Every DIYer Needs to Know About

 Introduction

-I’m working on a GPS-based watch to get accurate time ⌚, so I needed a tiny GPS module that’s both affordable and easy to use.
-Luckily, I found the RYS8830 from Reyax — a Chinese company that designs and manufactures GNSS modules, along with LoRa, Bluetooth, and cellular (4G/LTE) modules for IoT (Internet of Things) applications.
+I’m working on a GNSS-based watch to get accurate time ⌚, so I needed a tiny GNSS module that’s both affordable and easy to use.
+Luckily, I found the RYS8830 from Reyax, a Chinese company that designs and manufactures GNSS modules, along with LoRa, Bluetooth, and cellular (4G/LTE) modules for IoT (Internet of Things) applications.

 - Small SMD form factor (11 x 11 mm)